-The list of factors which will contribute to the overall cost of damp proofing are:
+The list of factors that will contribute to the overall cost of damp proofing are:

 All of our surveyors are highly trained professionals in remedial damp proofing for residential and commercial buildings.
-We are accredited by a number of trade associations, certifying us as one of the most reliable and effective property care experts in the UK.
+We are accredited by many trade associations, certifying us as one of the most reliable and effective property care experts in the UK.

 Our local branches of Rentokil Property Care are waiting to take your calls and online enquiries to provide all the guidance, advice and help you need to get started damp proofing your home.